edmorley/testcase-erlang-rabbitmq-openssl-1.1.1/README.md

   is EOL/insecure.
 To try this out here, modify `docker-compose.yml` to use the `rabbitmq:3.5.5` image (which bundles Erlang 18.1 instead).
-* Run the client from a distro/release that is running OpenSSL <1.1.1 (such as Ubuntu 16.04 or Debian Strech, which are still on OpenSSL 1.1.0).
+* Run the client from a distro/release that is running OpenSSL <1.1.1 (such as Ubuntu 16.04 or Debian Stretch, which are still on OpenSSL 1.1.0).
 To try this, modify `Dockerfile` to instead use the base image `python:3.7.4-slim-stretch`.
 * Adjust the client configuration to force it to use TLS 1.1 instead of TLS 1.2.
   To try this, uncomment the `FORCE_TLS_1_1` env var in `docker-compose.yml`.